6 Ways to Celebrate Earth Day in Your Own Backyard

 4. Plant something!

 Tired of being cooped up inside?
 Get your feet in the grass and your hands in the soil right in your own backyard.
 You could also pot some plants and flowers for inside your home if your lawn space is limited.
-Just order supplies online or have them delivered from your local nursery and start gardening!
+Visit a garden center for supplies or have them delivered from your local nursery and start gardening!

 5. Keep pollinators in mind